xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 :sparkles: Choose what really makes you shine!

-:watch: We estimate it should take less than 8 hours to solve the challenges for a dataset, and we give you **10 days** to submit a solution, so that you can move at your own pace.
+:watch: The deadline for submission is **10 days** after you are provided with the link to this repository, so that you can move at your own pace.

 :heavy_exclamation_mark: **Important**: you might feel the tasks are too broad, or the requirements are not fully elicited. **This is done on purpose**: we wish to let you take your own way in